cool2645/test-your-ss/README.md

 Some other details.

 + Docker images base on Alpine Linux.
-+ For each test we use python client and curl myip.ipip.net with proxychains, assert if the result is similar with ipv4_ip/ping result.
++ For each test we use python client and curl [http://ipv4.vm0.test-ipv6.com/ip/](http://ipv4.vm0.test-ipv6.com/ip/) and [http://ipv6.vm0.test-ipv6.com/ip/](http://ipv6.vm0.test-ipv6.com/ip/) with proxychains, assert if the result is similar with ping/ping6 result.
 + Cron job could use Travis CI.
 + Captcha is required for launching jobs.